by Sharon O | Sep 16, 2016 | Uncategorized

 It was very interesting full of old artifacts and information just like the Big Hole museum in Wyoming.

 A statue at the Indian museum.
-I so enjoyed the beauty of it along with the other oneeagle at cultural center
+I so enjoyed the beauty of it along with the other one

 We headed up the mountain to see Hell’s canyon recreational area.